CrowdStrike/ember-headless-table/docs/plugins/writing-your-own.md

 tablePreferences.delete('some-key');
 ```

-Note that the data key in preferences must be serializable to JSON via JSON.stringify.
+Note that the data in preferences must be serializable to JSON
+via JSON.stringify -- so sticking to vanilla objects and arrays will result in the best compatibility between serialization and de-serialization.

 ## Recommended plugin file / project Layout